kassanj/flashcards/README.md

 # Flashcards 🗃️
-A mobile app that creates study cards and quizzes built in React Native
+A mobile app that creates study decks and generates quizzes.
+Built in React Native.